rehanvdm/serverless-website-analytics/README.md

   from the stack output.
 - `observability`: Adds a CloudWatch Dashboard and Alarms if specified.
 - `rateLimit`: Adds a rate limit to the Ingest API and Frontend/Dashboard API.
 Defaults to 200 and 100 respectively.
+- `anomaly`: Adds anomaly detection for page views.
+The evaluation happens 20 min past the hour.
+The alert window defaults to 2 evaluations and both evaluations need to be breaching, where an evaluation is breaching if the value exceeds the breaching multiplier, which defaults to 2x the predicted value.
+An SNS Topic notifies the user via email when there is an anomaly.

 For a full list of options see the [API.md](https://github.com/rehanvdm/serverless-website-analytics/blob/main/docs/API.md#api-reference-) docs.